ClanAODDev/tracker_v3/README.md

 #### Building the laravel environment

-You will need to ensure, at a minimum, that you have [Docker](https://www.docker.com/) installed.
+You will need to ensure, at a minimum, that you have [Docker](https://www.docker.com/) or Docker Desktop installed.
 If you don't have PHP installed (or don't want to), you can use the following `docker run` command to get things built.